III. Notes to the Consolidated Balance Sheet

 The purchase price for the fourth tranche of MTU shares distributed in the financial year 2011 was based on the lowest share price on April 13, 2011 (purchase date) and amounted to € 48.10 per share.
 The shares transferred to the employees, valued at the average acquisition cost, were removed from the equity item ‘treasury shares’.
 The difference between the proceeds of the sale and the original acquisition cost amounted to a total of € 1.0 million and was allocated to capital reserves (2010: € 0.2 million deduction from capital reserves).

 29.5.
 Revenue reserves

 Revenue reserves comprise the post-acquisition and non-distributed earnings of consolidated group companies.

-In the financial year 2010, a total of 68,086 treasury shares (2009: 0 shares) were issued to the Board of Management and other executive managers under the fourth tranche of the Matching Stock Program.
+In the financial year 2011, a total of 104,763 treasury shares (2010, fourth tranche: 68,086 shares) were issued to the Board of Management and other executive managers under the fifth tranche of the Matching Stock Program.

-The table below shows the income and expenses arising from valuation changes recognized in other comprehensive income, together with the related tax effects:
+The table below shows the income and expenses recognized in other comprehensive income, including fair value changes, both before and after income tax: